Canine Alopecia: Symptoms, Causes & Treatment | Probiotic MicroMed

 Complete or partial loss of hair from any part of the body outside of the normal seasonal, shedding of the coat.

 Testing for underlying hormonal or metabolic issues, and protein deficiency should always be performed by a veterinarian if at all possible.
-Many dogs will lose hair due to stress, poor nutrition or health issues.
+Many dogs will lose hair due to stress, poor nutrition or health issues such as microbial dysbiosis.

 MicroMed Note: Alopecia is a sign of a system out of balance.
-If we determine where this imbalance originates it is likely to have begun in the gut, through a process of microbial alteration, leading to inflammation and possibly this in turn leading to a Leaky Gut, also known as Intestinal Permeability.
-This is where the gut becomes too permeable and substances that should not gain access to the bloodstream, do, and this in turn sets up an accumulating immune reaction.
-Re-establishment of the microbial balance is necessary, to help reduce inflammation and restore equilibrium.
-Studies show that the microbial balance can now affect whole body health - or disease.
-Re-establishing the microbial balance where it is often missing is an important step being that the gut and microbiome of the skin are one of the most important foundations of good health.
-Often we do not realise this has been disrupted until an implicating condition develops.
+If we determine where this imbalance originates it is likely to have begun in the gut, through a process of microbial dysbiosis, leading to inflammation, low immunity and possibly this in turn leading to a Leaky Gut, also known as Intestinal Permeability.
+This is where the gut becomes too permeable and substances that should not gain access to the bloodstream do so, and this in turn sets up an accumulating immune reaction.
+Re-establishment of microbial balance is necessary, to help reduce inflammation, strengthen immunity and restore equilibrium.
+Studies show that microbial balance can now positively affect whole body health - or disease - so re-establishing the microbial balance where it is often missing is an important step.
+The gut and microbiome of the skin are one of the most important foundations of good health, alongside a species appropriate diet.
+Often we do not realise the microbiome has been disrupted until an implicating condition develops.